JeanCLiima/Testing-React/README.md

         📌 Component with Children;
         📌 Component with params;
         📌 Component with repetition;
-    🗨 - Some tips to be your code more short.
+    🗨 - Some tips to make your code more shorter.

-#Tipos de Componentes / Types of Components
+<h2>Tipos de Componentes / Types of Components</h2>

 - Completa:
 ```jsx